Jphilp4/Website-Delivery-With-Cloudfront/README.md

 ---

 ### Next Phase:
-- 🛡 **Integrate AWS WAF**: Add web application firewall rules for additional threat mitigation at the edge.
 - 📈 **Monitor Usage with CloudWatch**: Track request patterns and optimise caching policies.
 - 🧩 **Expand to Full Architecture**: Continue building the logic and data tiers for a complete three-tier deployment.